bug400/pyilper/INSTALL.md

 On Windows the device is COMn.
 If you are uncertain, check the COM ports in the device manager.

-On Mac OS X the device name is usually /dev/tty.usbserial-FTDBIRU.
+On Mac OS the device name is usually /dev/tty.usbserial-FTDBIRU.

 The baud rate must match the baud rate the PIL-Box is configured to.
 See the PIL-Box documentation for details.